apartmentlines/mattermost-plugin-poor-mans-scheduled-messages/DEVELOPMENT.md

 We use two strategies for test doubles:

-* **Hand‑written fakes** – for very small, deterministic collaborators
-  (e.g. Clock, IDGenerator).
+* **Hand‑written fakes** – for very small, deterministic collaborators  (e.g. Clock, IDGenerator).
 These live directly in the `_test.go` files.

-* **gomock‑generated mocks** – for any larger interface in
-  `internal/ports` (PostService, ChannelService, KVStore, …).
-Generated
-  mocks belong in `adapters/mock`.
+* **gomock‑generated mocks** – for any larger interface in `internal/ports` (PostService, ChannelService, KVStore, …).
+Generated mocks belong in `adapters/mock`.

 #### Generating mocks

-1. Install the generator once:

-       go install github.com/golang/mock/mockgen@latest

-2. Regenerate all mocks whenever an interface in `internal/ports`
+1. Regenerate all mocks whenever an interface in `internal/ports` changes:
-   changes:

-       make mocks           # preferred – wraps the individual commands
+       make mocks
-       # or manually, e.g.
-       mockgen -source internal/ports/post.go \
-               -destination adapters/mock/post_mock.go \
-               -package mock

-3. Commit the regenerated `*_mock.go` files so CI and other developers don’t need `mockgen` installed.
+2. Commit the regenerated `*_mock.go` files so CI and other developers don’t need `mockgen` installed.

 Guideline: if an interface has more than two trivial methods, prefer a gomock‑generated mock; otherwise write a hand fake.

 ### Architecture – Ports & Adapters

 The codebase follows a clean “ports and adapters” pattern to isolate all Mattermost‑API calls behind narrow interfaces declared in `internal/ports`.

           ┌────────────────────┐
           │   Mattermost API   │←── adapters/mm (production)